Encouraging and supporting Canadians to live tobacco-free

 Join the dialogue on the future of tobacco control

 Lung cancer is the leading cause of cancer death in Canada.
-An estimated 25,300 Canadians will be diagnosed with the disease in 2011 and 20,600 will die from it.1 Overall, fewer than 16 per cent of lung cancer patients survive five years or more.
+An estimated 25,300 Canadians will be diagnosed with the disease in 2011 and 20,600 will die from it.1 Overall, fewer than 16% of lung cancer patients survive five years or more.

 It is well established that tobacco use accounts for the majority of all cases of lung cancer.2 In March 2011, the Government of Canada extended the Federal Tobacco Control Strategy for one year, to implement several high-profile tobacco initiatives such as the Cracking Down on Tobacco Marketing Aimed at Youth Act.
 New larger graphic health warning messages on packaging are also being implemented.
 These feature oral cancers, heart disease, and stroke, and for the first time, testimonials from individuals affected by tobacco use.
 Health Canada is now seeking input from Canadians on a future federal role in tobacco control.
 Interested Canadians will have an opportunity to offer their input until October 11, 2011.
 For more information and to participate in the consultation, visit Health Canada’s website.